1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/globals.md

 #### Description

-Attempts to run the current script if it's not currently active.
+Tries to start the current script if it isn't already running.
+If the setting Reload on Run is turned on, the script is loaded again from the file before it starts running.
+The `onRun` event is always called right before the script gets going.
+It's important to know that the script will only start running **at the end of the event** that requested it.
+Therefore, if an error occurs before the currently running event returns, the script will be canceled to run.

 #### Return Value

-`true` if the script wasn't already active and is now set to run, `false` otherwise.
+Returns `true` if the script wasn't already active and is now set to run, `false` otherwise.

 #### Example